dotsilva/termazing/README.md

 # termazing
-termux stuff
+a ruby, dart, js/ts and lua config for neovim in termux take in mind this is experimental

-a ruby, dart, js and lua config for neovim in termux take in mind this is experimental
+# install
 to install you can just copy paste (review the script before installing it, take in mind it calls to another script to get nerd fonts!)
 ```
 pkg update && pkg upgrade -y